Asabeneh/30-Days-Of-JavaScript/22_Day_Manipulating_DOM_object/22_day_manipulating_DOM_object.md

 ---

 🌕 You are so special, you are progressing everyday.
-Now, you knew how to destroy a created DOM element when it is needed.
+Now, you know how to destroy a created DOM element when it is needed.
 You learned DOM and now you have the capability to build and develop applications.
 You are left with only eight days to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## Exercises